ConductorOne/baton-dropbox/README.md

 ## Prerequisites

+You need to pass an application key, secret, and refresh token to the connector.
+You can get these by following these steps:
 1. Create a Dropbox app.
 You can follow [this Dropbox quickstart guide](https://www.dropbox.com/developers/reference/getting-started) and click on the "App Console" link.
 2. You need to set the "Team Scopes" in the Permissions tab.
+3. Copy the application's key and secret.
+4. Get a refresh token, you can get one by using the --configure flag.

 ## brew